-Modern charter sailing vessels are equipped with a roller-furling jib or genoa and often a roller furling mainsail.
+Modern charter sailing vessels are equipped with a roller-furling jib or genoa and often a roller-furling mainsail.
 These sails make deploying and stowing the sail much easier than hoisting and hauling down hanked-on sails.
-Roller furling systems allow us to deploy the sail by releasing the in-haul furling line from its clutch, and pulling the sail out with the appropriate jib sheet for the jib or main out-haul for the main.
-When the sailing is over, roll the jib/genoa sail in by removing the jib sheet from the winch, and maintain slight tension it while the jib furling line is hauled in.
+Roller furling systems allow us to deploy the sail by releasing the in-haul furling line from its clutch and pulling the sail out with the appropriate jib sheet for the jib or main out-haul for the main.
+When the sailing is over, roll the jib/genoa sail in by removing the jib sheet from the winch, and maintaining slight tension it while the jib furling line is hauled in.
 The sail should furl tightly around the forestay foil mechanism.
-Continue furling until the jib sheet wraps twice around the forestay, and then close the line clutch on the furling line and stow the sheets.
+Continue furling until the jib sheet wraps twice around the forestay, and then close the line clutch on the furling line, and stow the sheets.

-For the mainsail, sail in an upwind direction, release the main out-haul line and pull on the main in-haul line.
-It is VERY IMPORTANT to keep slight tension on the out-haul line so that the mainsail rolls up tight inside the mast.
-This can be achieved be having one wrap around a winch bollard.
+For the mainsail, sail in an upwind direction, release the main out-haul line, and pull on the main in-haul line.
+It is VERY IMPORTANT to keep a slight tension on the out-haul line so that the mainsail rolls up tight inside the mast.
+This can be achieved by having one wrap around a winch bollard.
 The reason that it is so important to maintain slight tension is that the sail cannot be loosely wrapped inside the mast.
-In this case it will be extremely difficult to pull back out.
+In this case, it will be extremely difficult to pull back out.
 If this ever happens you can free it with a bit of patience.
 Carefully and alternately pull the in-haul and out-haul lines but never with high tension.
-In this manner you'll slowly be able to ease the sail out a little, then in a little, out a bit more and in a little etc.
+In this manner you'll slowly be able to ease the sail out a little, then in a little, out a bit more, and in a little, etc.

 NOW HEAR THIS:- We once saved a boat from running up onto Prickly Pear reef just outside the entrance to the North Sound of Virgin Gorda.
 The captain and crew were so intent on getting the sail up around the lazy jacks that no one was watching where they were going.
 They were all looking up.
 We were able to attract their attention about 100 ft before disaster.
 Keep a watch out where you are going while hoisting the main sail.

-The topping lift should not support the main sail after its hoisted, but it must be tight enough to support the boom as the sail goes up.
+The topping lift should not support the main sail after it is hoisted, but it must be tight enough to support the boom as the sail goes up.

-Determine whether the main sail should be reefed before its deployed.
+Determine whether the main sail should be reefed before it is deployed.
 Reefing is most easily done before raising the sail.
 Reefing lines on charter boats are typically colored and already set up.
 Most commonly you'll pull in the appropriate reefing line and lock it with the clutch inside the front of the boom.
 This acts to pull down the leech (trailing edge) of the sail to the boom.
 Then simply hoist the main halyard as normal.
-(Watch out for those batten catching lazy jacks).
+(Watch out for those batten-catching lazy jacks).

 The sail is hoisted according to wind conditions and the intended point of sail; more luff tension when sailing upwind (close-hauled or close reaching) or with higher wind strengths and less luff tension in light airs or sailing downwind.
 A convenient gauge is to look for either vertical (too much halyard tension) or horizontal (insufficient luff tension) along the luff area of the sail.
 See NauticEd Sail Trim clinic.

-Once the sail is hoisted, be sure the line clutch is closed, and coil the remaining halyard into a neat roll and stow it out of the way.
-The main sheet is now tensioned appropriately, the sail is adjusted along the traveler, and the sheet tweaked for optimum sailing efficiency.
+Once the sail is hoisted, be sure the line clutch is closed, coil the remaining halyard into a neat roll, and stow it out of the way.
+The main sheet is now tensioned appropriately, the sail is adjusted along the traveler, and the sheet is tweaked for optimum sailing efficiency.